Yandex Cloud

 Note

-Managed Service for Apache Kafka® has built-in support for certain connectors and allows you to manage them.
+Managed Service for Apache Kafka® has native support for certain connectors and enable you to manage them.
 For a list of available connectors, see Connectors.
 If you need other connectors or want to manage Kafka Connect manually, refer to this tutorial.

-Kafka Connect is a tool for streaming data between Apache Kafka® and other data storages.
+Kafka Connect is designed to move data between Apache Kafka® and other data storages.

-Data in Kafka Connect is handled using processes called workers.
-You can deploy the tool either in distributed mode with multiple workers or standalone mode with a single worker.
+Kafka Connect processes data using workers.
+You can deploy the tool either in distributed mode with multiple workers or in standalone mode with a single worker.

-To learn more about Kafka Connect, see the documentation Apache Kafka®.
+To learn more about Kafka Connect, see this Apache Kafka® article.

-Next, we will configure Kafka Connect to interact with a Managed Service for Apache Kafka® cluster.
-The tool will be deployed on a Yandex Cloud VM as a separate installation.
-SSL encryption will be used to protect the connection.
+Next, we describe how to configure Kafka Connect to work with a Managed Service for Apache Kafka® cluster.
+You will deploy Kafka Connect on a Yandex Cloud VM as a separate installation.
+To protect the connection, you will use SSL encryption.

 Note

-You can use any other Kafka Connect connector to interact with Managed Service for Apache Kafka® clusters.
+You can use any other Kafka Connect connector to work with Managed Service for Apache Kafka® clusters.

 To configure Kafka Connect to work with a Managed Service for Apache Kafka® cluster: